FatiAmitaf/printf/README.md

 # 0x11.
 C - printf
-This is project done by Fatima and Chris
+This is project done by Fatima and Christopher